realiotech/realio-network-docs/docs/02-fullnode/02-setup.md

 ## 4. Setup seeds

-The next thing you have to do now is telling your node how to connect with other nodes that are already present on the network.
-In order to do so, we will use the `seeds` and `persistent_peers` values of the `~/.realio-network/config/config.toml` file.
+Next, you'll need to tell your node how to connect with other nodes that are already present on the network.
+In order to do so, you will use the `seeds` and `persistent_peers` values of the `~/.realio-network/config/config.toml` file.

 Seed nodes are a particular type of nodes present on the network.
-Your fullnode will connect to them, and they will provide it with a list of other fullnodes that are present on the network.
+Your full node will connect to them, and they will provide it with a list of other full nodes that are present on the network.
 Then, your fullnode will automatically connect to such nodes.
 - If you are looking for **testnet** seeds please check here: [Testnet seeds](/testnet/join-public/seeds)

 ## 5. State sync

-Realio Network has support for Tendermint's [state sync](https://docs.tendermint.com/master/nodes/state-sync.html#configure-state-sync).
+The Realio Network has support for Tendermint's [state sync](https://docs.tendermint.com/master/nodes/state-sync.html#configure-state-sync).
 This feature allows new nodes to sync with the chain extremely fast, by downloading snapshots created by other full nodes.
 Here below, you can find the links to check for the correct procedure depending on which network you're setting up your node:
-- If you are setting up state-sync for the **testnet** follow the [State sync testnet procedure](/testnet/join-public/state-sync);
+- If you are setting up state-sync for the **testnet** follow the [State sync testnet procedure](/testnet/join-public/state-sync).

 ### Changing state sync height
 If you change the state sync height, you will need to perform these actions before trying to sync again: